KorySumsion/HowToBookmarklet/README.md

 ```

-The script in the <a> tag we uncommented uses basic javascript to append a script tag and our script source (myBookmarklet.js) to the document.body of the current page we are on.
+The script in the 'a' tag we uncommented uses basic javascript to append a script tag and our script source (myBookmarklet.js) to the document.body of the current page we are on.

 However, that script has to be online somewhere if it is going to get appended, so I have spun up a simple server (server.js) that will serve our script every time we press the button.